What is an antimicrobial plastic?

 Antibacterial*

-Microban protection has been proven to reduce the presence of harmful bacteria on plastics.
+Microban protection has been proven to reduce harmful bacterial growth on plastics.
 Tested strains include E. coli and MRSA.

 Antifungal*